Gang of Four (Seattle)

-In the politics of Seattle, Washington in the United States, "Gang of Four" (also, sometimes "The Four Amigos") refers to Bernie Whitebear, Bob Santos, Roberto Maestas, and Larry Gossett, who founded Seattle's Minority Executive Directors's Coalition.
+In the politics of Seattle, Washington in the United States, "Gang of Four" (also, sometimes "The Four Amigos") refers to Bernie Whitebear, Bob Santos, Roberto Maestas, and Larry Gossett.
+They were leaders in the civil rights movement in Seattle and good friends, bringing together their communities for mutually supportive protests and direct actions.
+In 1982 they founded Seattle's Minority Executive Directors's Coalition, which helped nonprofit leaders coordinate across the city.

 All four were associated with radical minority rights activism in the late 1960s and early 1970s, and all went on to leadership roles.
 Whitebear founded the Seattle Indian Health Board and the United Indians of All Tribes Foundation.
 Santos was a prominent leader among Seattle's Asian Americans, director of the Asian Coalition, and executive director of the Inter*Im in the International District; Maestas was the founder and director of El Centro de la Raza.
 While studying at the University of Washington, Gossett founded a Black Student Union.
 He later created Central Area Motivation Program and went on to public office as a member of the King County Council.

+History

+St. Peter Claver Center coalitions

+In the late 1960s, Bob Santos ran a tutoring program at the St. Peter Claver Center, a community center managed by Immaculate Conception Church.
+Father Harvey McIntyre, who Larry Gossett described as a "revolutionary pastor", asked Santos to manage room rentals to different groups.
+Santos rented it for free to activist groups that couldn't pay, including the Central Area Civil Rights Committee, Tyree Scott and construction worker activists, Roberto Maestas and United Farm Worker staff, and Bernie Whitebear and Native American activists planning the occupation of Fort Lawton.

+These activists began supporting each others' direct actions, meeting to coordinate across groups and joining each others protests and City Council meeting appearances.
+Santos got to know Whitebear and Maestas' wife Stella during this early period of coordination.